mallen1080/Langtons-Ant/README.md

 };
 ```

+By using Math.pow with a base of 1000, the map is changed from a linear model to an
+exponential one where changes on both end of the spectrum are more fitting visually.
+By adding 20 at the end, it ensures that a step cannot run any faster than every 20ms
+on the right bound, and has a negligent difference on the left bound.

 ### Future Work
-[ ] Ability to add new rows to the grid
+- [ ] Ability to add new rows to the grid